GluuFederation/docs-ce-prod/3.0.2/source/release-notes/index.md

 ## Documentation

-The documentation for Gluu software is available at [Gluu Documentation Page](http://www.gluu.org/docs).
+The documentation for Gluu softwares is available at [Gluu Documentation Page](http://www.gluu.org/docs).
 Please visit the link for the complete documentation and administrative guide.

 ## Components included in Gluu Server CE 3.0.2
 - oxAuth, oxTrust,oxCore v3.0.2